labbsr0x/whisper/README.md

     The only way to access this endpoints is through a valid authorization url.

+    **OBS1: Pay attention that you should provide the smtp account for the whisper mail service.**

-    **With some small Dockerfile trickery, it is possible to override the provided UI files to use your custom page layout and icons.**
+    **OBS2: With some small Dockerfile trickery, it is possible to override the provided UI files to use your custom page layout and icons.**

     ```bash
     ./whisper serve \